eerimoq/simba/README.md

         sys_lock();

-        // 1. send something to hardware
+        // 1. send something to the hardware

         // 2. wait for response
         thrd_suspend_irq(NULL);